AxonIQ/giftcard-demo/README.md

 ```
 Idem for `query` and `gui`.

-### Running the Giftcard app as micro-services
+### Running the Giftcard app as microservices

-To run the Giftcard app as if it were three seperate micro-services, use the Spring-boot `spring.profiles.active` option as follows:
+To run the Giftcard app as if it were three separate microservices, use the Spring-boot `spring.profiles.active` option as follows:

 ```
 $ java -Dspring.profiles.active=command -jar giftcard-demo-1.0.jar